MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 To get a holistic view of the identity needs for a workload, you need to catalog the flows, workload assets, and personas, and the actions the assets and personas will perform.
 Your strategy must cover all use cases that handle **the flows that reach the workload or its components (outside-in access) and flows that reach out from the workload to other sources (inside-out access)**.

-Each use case probably have its own set of controls that you need to design with an assume-breach mindset.
+Each use case will probably have its own set of controls that you need to design with an assume-breach mindset.
 Based on the identity requirements of the use case or the personas, identify the conditional choices.
 Avoid using one solution for all use cases.
 Conversely, the controls shouldn't be so granular that you introduce unnecessary management overhead.

 You need to log the identity access trail.
 Doing so helps validate the controls, and you can use the logs for compliance audits.